 On the Road to Digital Transformation—Journey Not The Destination

-Many organizations often segregate the digital from “digital transformation” and associate it with tools & technologies, while ignoring the “transformation” either simply as a suffix or consider it in context with technology.
+Many organizations often segregate the digital from “digital transformation” and associate it with tools and technologies, while ignoring the “transformation” either simply as a suffix or consider it in context with technology.

 According to Don Scheibenreif, Vice President—Distinguished Analyst, Gartner, the biggest mistake organizations make when it comes to digital transformation is “not being clear on what they mean by digital transformation”.
 He elaborates that using technology to “create a new business model or new public services that otherwise could not exist without those technologies” is a digital transformation in its true sense.